|Nutrition Facts (per serving)|

 Scoop hummus into a separate bowl.
 Season to taste with salt and pepper.

-Garnish with a light drizzle of olive oil and additional tbsp chopped parsley.
+Garnish with a light drizzle of olive oil and the reserved tablespoon minced parsley.

 Serve with gluten-free crackers or sliced fresh veggies (flavors are enhanced overnight).